 I love the movement required when you make small little circles, and the honeycomb is the perfect size to make the little circles.

+I have created a whole bunch of bee themed activities that include the honeycomb.
+Check out the post about them.
 Looking for some other flower activities that will work on fine motor skills.
 Check them out here.